-Although a tour to the wine estates is something a wine lover can't miss.
+Visiting Lisbon?
+Then a tour to the wine estates is something a wine lover can't miss.

-The Lisbon wine estates are not located in the city.
-Yes, surprise!
-In fact, they belong to Lisbon region, which extends for a much bigger area.
+Many people don't know that just outside Lisbon, this beautiful, trendy, awarded European capital they can find some of the best Portuguese wineries.
+The Lisbon wine estates are not located in the city, in fact, they belong to the Lisbon region, which extends for a much bigger area.
 Not only these wineries produce great wines, but they also provide unmissable unique experiences, starting with a great scenic ride along the Atlantic Ocean Coast on the way there.
-Sit back and enjoy the ride!

 Content reviewed and updated on 2020